747745124/PathTracer/README.md

 Path Tracer
-An importance sampled path tracer, supports Phong / Dielectric / Metal material and various Monte Carlo effects.
+An importance sampled path tracer, supports Hair / Phong / Dielectric / Conductor material and various Monte Carlo effects.

 Build Instructions:
 This project uses CMake to build and is correctly built under M1 macOS environment.
-The C++ standard is set to C++ 17.
+The C++ standard is set to C++ 20.

 Once CMake is installed, use below commands to build with CMake.